 Kids aren’t the only ones heading back to school these days.
 More than ever, adults are also heading back to the classroom.
 Adults usually have a variety of reasons for wanting to further their education which includes increasing their income, strengthening job security, or switching careers.
 Some want to become better educated, more informed people with broader horizons.
 Others, like me, need a change.

 I decided to finish my bachelor’s degree in American Studies two years ago not long after having a kidney transplant.
 I wanted to make the most of my renewed health and pursue my goal of becoming a writer, but I had a sneaking suspicion that the workload of wife, mom, and a small business owner would take over my life again.
-I had to shake things up.
+So I decided to shake things up.

 Even when the desire to achieve a goal is strong, negative thoughts can creep into our heads.
 These are some of the thoughts that keep us from pursuing our dreams and some of the ways we can keep them at bay: